MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-iot-edge-v2.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 Selects an Azure IoT Edge action.

-`Build module images` only builds modules (you can use it to check compilation error).
+`Build module images` only builds modules (you can use it to check compilation errors).

 `Push module images` pushes modules to the container registry.

 `Deploy to IoT Edge devices` deploys the generated deployment file to IoT Hub.
-(We recommend putting the `Deploy` task in the release pipeline).
+(We recommend putting the `Deploy` task in the release pipeline.)
 <!-- :::editable-content-end::: -->
 <br>